Yuhala/nvram-library/README.md

-# NVRAM-Repo
+# NVRAM-Library
-This repository contains a list of some important nvram-related papers and links.
+This repository contains a list of some important nvram-related papers, presentations, web pages and youtube videos.

 ## NVRAM Papers